jean3102/datatable/README.md

 	</article>
 ```

-## then export the datatable function
+## Then export the datatable function
 This function receives two parameters, the first are the columns and the second is the object array.